HomeLatest NewsEnterprise ITSiemens offers digital transformation lab at IISc, inks pact to push tech innovations

 The new tech push is also likely to provide exposure to the advanced software suite to students with the tech giant planning to deploy some of the best digitalisation tools and support to set up the lab at the institute.

 “This support will give valuable experience and exposure to students and faculty with tools and technologies that are commonly used in the industry.
-It will help researchers and students to be better prepared for industrial jobs and on the other hand, excel in Academia-Industry collaboration by offering a platform for know-how sharing by enabling a common engineering environment that is familiar to both,” Amaresh Chakrabarti, head of smart factory at IISc and chair of its Centre for Product Design and Manufacturing said.
+It will help researchers and students to be better prepared for industrial jobs and on the other hand, excel in Academia-Industry by offering a platform for know-how sharing by enabling a common environment that is familiar to both,” Amaresh Chakrabarti, head of smart factory at IISc and chair of its Centre for Product Design and Manufacturing said.

 While praising the new partnership, CMTI Director Dr Nagahanumaiah, said Siemens was equipping researchers and students with the best-in-class digitalisation tools, software and cloud platform, among others, through the set-up of the cell.
 “This will greatly help in promoting indigenous research and development especially in the areas of emerging technologies in the manufacturing industry,” Nagahanumaiah said.